catios/cati/doc/dotcati-packages.md

 `depends` list making dependency to another packages. if that depended packages ARE NOT installed, this package will not install and cati shows error.

 `conflicts` list making conflict to another packages. if that conflicted packages ARE installed, this package will not install and cati shows error.

+`conffiles` list declares a list from file/dir paths to set them as config file. config files will not remove in remove process (user can remove them with `--conffiles` in remove command). if some files in your package keeps configuration and something like that, add path of that file to this list

 ## Building packages